-For modern tourists, the highlight is the magnificent Shore Temple, considered by experts to be among the oldest extant stone buildings in India.
+The Shore temple is the highlight for modern visitors.
+It is considered to be among the oldest extant stone buildings in India.
 It combines shrines to Shiva and Vishnu.
 Of special note are the five 7th-century monolithic shrines, also known as the five chariots, showing the early stages of temple architecture evolving from wooden structures to stone.

 Don’t miss the cave temples including the extraordinarily energetic Mahishasuramardini (Durga slaying the buffalo demon) and the great Arjuna’s penance relief (‘Descent of the Ganges’).